calmdentist/tilt_programs/ARCHITECTURE.md

 -   **b.
 The Secure Shuffle (One Mandatory, One Optimistic Proof)**:
     -   **Player A's Client (Creator)**: Generates a 52-card deck, encrypts it with `pk_A`, and builds a Merkle tree.
 It then generates a `ProveCorrectDeckCreation` ZKP.
 It calls `commit_deck(merkle_root, proof)`.
 The on-chain program verifies this proof immediately. **If the proof is invalid, the transaction fails, and the hand cannot begin.** Player A then sends the 52 ciphertexts to Player B off-chain.
     -   **Player B's Client (Dealer)**: Receives the 52 ciphertexts and validates them against the on-chain Merkle root.
-It then shuffles, re-encrypts them, and generates a `ProveCorrectReshuffle` ZKP.
-It calls `set_shuffled_deck(deck, proof)`.
-This proof is **not** verified on-chain unless a dispute is raised.
+It then shuffles, re-encrypts them, computes a merkle root of this final deck, and generates a `ProveCorrectReshuffle` ZKP.
+It calls `join_hand(deck_root, proof, ...)` to commit to the final deck.

     **c.
-Gameplay (Optimistic)**:
+Gameplay (Optimistic with On-Chain Verification)**:
-    -   Betting proceeds via the `bet` instruction.
+    -   Betting proceeds via the `player_action` instruction.
-    -   When a card is revealed, the player submits the decrypted data and the `ProveCorrectDecryption` ZKP to the contract.
-The proof is not verified unless disputed.
+    -   When a card is revealed, the player submits the decrypted data, the ZKP, the original encrypted card, and its merkle proof.
+The on-chain program **must** verify the merkle proof immediately to ensure the card is from the committed deck before accepting the action.
+The ZKP remains optimistic.

     **d.
 Showdown**:
-    -   Players reveal their pocket cards, submitting the plaintext and the final `ProveCorrectDecryption` ZKPs.
+    -   Players reveal their pocket cards via the `showdown` instruction, providing all data required to prove the cards are legitimate (plaintext, ZKP, encrypted card, merkle proof).
-    -   If no disputes are raised, either player calls `resolve_hand()`.
-The contract uses its on-chain logic to determine the winner and award the pot.
+    -   If no disputes are raised, either player calls `resolve_hand()` to trigger the final on-chain evaluation.

     **e.
 Loop**: A new hand can be started.